 Long-Term Effects of Using Stimulants

 Using stimulants more frequently and in higher doses for a prolonged period can lead to addiction or stimulant use disorder.
+There are many long-term health problems related to chronic stimulant misuse, including:

-Changes to the brain
+Changes to the Brain

-Cardiovascular risks
+Cardiovascular Strain

 Risk of Overdose and Death

-It is possible to overdose on stimulants with severe and life threatening consequences.
-Users of stimulants in excessive quantities risk seizures, fainting, hypertension or even death.
+It is possible to overdose on stimulants with severe and life-threatening consequences.
+People who use stimulants in excessive quantities risk seizures, hyperthermia, hypertensive emergencies, stroke, cardiac arrest, and death.
+The risk of overdose applies to both prescribed and illicit stimulants.

 Stimulant Withdrawal and Detox

-Common Withdrawal Symptoms and Severity
+Common Stimulant Withdrawal Symptoms and Severity

-When prolonged stimulant use is suddenly discontinued it can cause:
+When prolonged stimulant use is suddenly discontinued, it can cause:

 - Depression